 Another crucial step is for the nonprofit to determine which one of the eight exempt purposes under the IRS code the nonprofit will perform.
 “In filing articles of incorporation (or other governing documents), those articles must have certain language, including a statement of the charitable purpose—or, I should say, 501(c)(3) purpose of the organization,” Takagi says.

-Nonprofits must choose one or more exempt purposes when applying for tax-exempt status.
+Nonprofits must choose one or more exempt purposes when applying for tax-exempt status as a nonprofit corporation.
 Organizations “can keep their purpose broad, which gives it more flexibility,” he adds, “or if you want to give further guidance to your board, your future board members in particular, of what the organization’s mission is, you might include a more specific statement in the articles.”